Out-of-the-box breakfast thinking

 For pancakes with an extra something special, try one of the following:

 - Substitute buttermilk for the regular milk.
+Or use a 50:50 milk and buttermilk ratio.
 You ought to increase the baking powder by about 1 or 2 mL (about ¼ teaspoon) for the pancakes to be fluffy;

 - Add (or grate) a pinch (¼ teaspoon) of nutmeg to the mixture, especially if using grated apple;